College of Liberal Arts

 The communication major allows you to take advantage of current developments in the rapidly changing field of communication.
 You’ll study the theory and practice of spoken, written, and visual communication, then add courses in business, public relations, photography, graphic design, or other areas.
 If you have specialized career interests, you’ll have the option to create your own professional core courses.
-Six months of cooperative education will give you the opportunity to apply knowledge acquired in class to real-world situations.
+A semester of cooperative education will give you the opportunity to apply knowledge acquired in class to real-world situations.

 The criminal justice major combines theory with practical experience and leads to a number of exciting career possibilities.
 Concentrations in criminology, law enforcement, corrections, computer crime, and security are available, but you can design your own concentration if something else inspires you.
 This program also provides excellent preparation for graduate or law school, including student internship placements.

 Our economics major places great importance on the development of your communication, analytical, computer, and management skills.
 Co-op work experience is optional in this program, but it is a great way to expand your career options in business, finance, economic research, public policy, and law.
 Economics graduates may complete RIT’s master of business administration or master of science in public policy with only one year of additional study.

 The broad-based international and global studies curriculum includes three years of foreign language study.
 You’ll be able to focus your studies on international business, science and technology issues, or on a particular region.
 Graduates are prepared for policy analysis and international affairs positions in government and the private sector.
 International studies also offers accelerated 4+1 programs that allow completion of an RIT master’s degree in public policy or business administration.